Chenhere22/Online-Sports-Retail_SQL/README.md

 ## Solution

-To achieve these objectives, I will apply advanced SQL skills such as aggregation, summarization, truncation, data cleaning, labeling, casting, CTEs, correlation, and working with dates and times.
+To achieve these objectives, I will apply advanced SQL skills such as aggregation, summarization, truncation, data cleaning, labeling, casting, CTEs, correlation and working with dates and times.